kubos/csiro/README.md

 #### Project Configuration

 The template project comes with the following configuration files.
-These files currently assume that the toolchain and `csiro` repo exist inside of the folder `/vagrant` (the default shared folder of the Kubos SDK).
-These files will need adjusting if your toolchain and `csiro/dependencies` folder exist in another location.
+These files currently assume that the toolchain and `uclinux-port` repo exist inside of the folder `/vagrant` (the default shared folder of the Kubos SDK).
+These files will need adjusting if your toolchain and `uclinux-port/dependencies` folder exist in another location.

 - **thumbv7m-unknown-linux-uclibc.json** -
     A target specification for the Rust cross compiler.
 This file has one reference to the toolchain which may need to be updated.
 - **Cargo.toml** -
     The root workspace configuration file.
-This file has multiple references to the folders under csiro/dependecies which may need to be updated.
+This file has multiple references to the folders under uclinux-port/dependecies which may need to be updated.
 This file also has a `members` variable which must contain references to all projects in the workspace.
 - **Xargo.toml** -
     A cross-compiling configuration file.
-This file has two references to folders under csiro/dependecies which may need to be updated.
+This file has two references to folders under uclinux-port/dependecies which may need to be updated.
 - **env.sh** -
     A script to set environment variables.
-This file has references to the toolchain and folders under csiro/dependencies which may need to be updated.
+This file has references to the toolchain and folders under uclinux-port/dependencies which may need to be updated.
 - **.cargo/config** -
     A Rust/Cargo configuration file.
 This file has two references to the toolchain which may need to be updated.